 About The Webster

-"The idea was a place where you can feel very comfortable," says Heriard Dubreuil of The Webster's concept.
+"The idea was a place where you can feel very comfortable," says Hériard Dubreuil of The Webster's concept.
 "It's a place to spend time.
 You arrive, you take off your shoes, you're at someone's house, or you're in your gigantic closet, and you can try everything."
 Rather than organize the store according to brand, Heriard Dubreuil merchandised it as if it were a personal wardrobe, mixing big brands with the emerging, arranging everything intuitively by mood, which was revolutionary at the time.
-Her instinctive, warm touch lured an impressive brand matrix, including Balenciaga, Tom Ford, Balmain, Lanvin, and Chanel, as well as loyal customers.
+Her instinctive, warm touch lured an impressive brand matrix, including Balenciaga, Bottega Veneta, Chanel, Celine, Saint Laurent, and loyal customers.